The Philosophy of Gender Identity: Analyzing the Ethics of Gender Identity and Expression

 Some theorists hold the view that gender identity is biologically fixed.
 This perspective is known as essentialism, and it argues that the inherent biological differences between male and female determine all aspects of human life, including gender identity.
 According to this school of thought, gender identity is innate, and therefore, every individual is either male or female, and any attempt to stray from this is unnatural.

-See also The Philosophy of Action: Analyzing the Ethics and Meaning of Action and Inaction
+See also The Philosophy of Law: Examining the Nature and Purpose of Legal Systems

 Contemporary scholarship, however, rejects the idea of essentialism and maintains that gender identity is not fixed, nor is it carved in stone.
 Proponents of the social constructionist model argue that social norms and values in a society play a significant role in shaping gender identity.